Mohammed-Alshammari/DataProject-Pizza_Restaurant/README.md

-# 📊 Analysis of Sales for a Pizza Resturant
+# 📊 Data Driven Sales Analysis for a Pizza Restaurant Using SQL & Excel

 ## 🏆 Project Summary
 This project aims to analyze sales data to extract key insights and trends.
 The goal is to leverage SQL Server Management Studio (SSMS) and Microsoft Excel to process, clean, analyze, and visualize the data.
 The analysis focuses on identifying top sellers, peak sales periods, and sales trends to provide valuable business insights.

 ## 📂 Data Source
 - **Dataset:** Transactional sales records from a pizza restaurant.
 Obtained from Kaggle: [Dataset](https://www.kaggle.com/datasets/nextmillionaire/pizza-sales-dataset)

 ## 🛠️ Tools & Technologies Used
-- **SQL Server Management Studio (SSMS)** for creating Databse, data extraction, transformation, and analysis.
+- **SQL Server Management Studio (SSMS)** for creating databse and data querying.
 - **Microsoft Excel** for data visualization and dashboard creation.